UPDATE: This offer has expired. You can learn more about all current offers here.

 - Key Link: The Business Platinum® Card from American Express OPEN – Earn 50,000 Membership Rewards points after you spend $5,000 and an extra 50,000 points after you spend an additional $10,000 all on qualifying purchases within your first 3 months of Card Membership.

 While the minimum spend required to earn the 100,000 points is high, this is one of the best publicly available offers for this card.
-Also, keep in mind that the benefits of the card, without even taking into consideration the sign up bonus, outweighs the annual fee for at least the first year.
+Also, keep in mind that the benefits of the card, without even taking into consideration the welcome bonus, outweighs the annual fee for at least the first year.

 $200 airline credit: While this card comes with a high $450 annual fee (not waived the first year), there are some perks that can help outweigh the cost.
 First off, you’ll receive a $200 airline credit per calendar year.
 That means if you apply for the card now, you can receive a $200 statement credit between now and the end of the year and then again starting January 1, 2018.
 That means it is possible to receive up to a $400 credit in your first year of having the card.